 Docs Documentación

-Step 3: Add Your Content
+Add Your Content

-Add Your Images
+Add Your Media

-Telar supports two ways to include images:
+Objects in Telar can be images, videos, or audio files.
+Telar supports two ways to include them:

 Option A: Upload your own images